 Since 2001, Gene has served in the House of Delegates of the American Bar Association, and currently serving as the Kentucky State Delegate.
 From 2010-12, he served as Chair of the House Committee on Rules & Calendar.
 He has chaired or co-chaired two ABA Presidential Appointments Committees.
 From 2012-15, he served as Chair of the Council of the ABA’s charitable arm, the Fund for Justice and Education.
 He also is a member of the Board of Directors of both the American Bar Endowment and the American Bar Foundation.
 Gene is a member of the Defense Research Institute and the American Counsel Association.

-Active within the community, Gene serves on the Board of Regents at Transylvania University, as Treasurer of Legal Aid of the Bluegrass and on the Advisory Board of the International Book Project.
+Active within the community, Gene serves on the Board of Trustees at Transylvania University, as Treasurer of Legal Aid of the Bluegrass and on the Advisory Board of the International Book Project.
 He is a past president of the Omicron Delta Kappa Foundation and continues as a member of the Board of Trustees.
 From 2011-13, he was Vice-Chair of the Lexington Fayette Police and Fire Pension Task Force.
 He previously served as a trustee of the Delta Sigma Phi Foundation and on boards of various other non-profits in Kentucky.
 In 2013, Gene’s community service was recognized with presentation of the Difference Makers Award from the American Bar Association Solo, Small Firm and General Practice Division.

 Recent representative engagements include: